CRISES IN THE CAPITALIST SYSTEM

 EFFECTS OF THE GREAT ECONOMIC DEPRESSION ON AFRICA.

 Although the Great Depression originated in the United States, it had severe and far-reaching consequences in Africa, especially because most African territories were under colonial rule at the time.
-European colonial governments transferred the burden of the economic crisis onto their colonies, leading to the following effects:

 1. Drastic Fall in the Prices of Raw Materials.